 Leading people and projects in a complex organization is difficult.
 I’m sure there are many ways to break down the difficulties of leadership into categories, but I’m busy so I’ll focus on two: tactical work and strategic work.

 Strategically, leaders have a completely different set of challenges.
-Teams can be delivering incremental results and tackling issues that arise, but toward which goals are they working?
+Teams can be delivering incremental results and tackling issues that arise, but which goals are they working toward?
 Often, the broad goals sound simple enough: increase revenue, develop repeat customers, reduce overhead.
-Translating those high-level goals into an effective machine, though—successive cycles of project inception, execution, evaluation, and direction-changing—is the work of strategy.
+Translating those high-level goals into an effective machine, though—running successive cycles of project inception, execution, evaluation, and direction-changing—is the work of strategy.

 In a complex organization with tens of teams across many functions, each working toward a long list of goals, leaders are challenged to manage the strategic work.
 Just keeping track of the inventory of those efforts (“What are all of these teams even doing?”) is difficult enough, but something else happens inside this complexity: humans decide to behave like humans.